 - Suggests the research places subjects or others at a greater risk of harm than was previously known.

 All three criteria must be met in order to meet the criteria of an unanticipated problem/serious adverse event.
 See the Carilion Clinic Standard Operating Guideline 2.9 for further information.

-The CC IRB also requires submission of copies of reports or letters from monitors or auditors concerning the local site.
-In addition, any change in local research personnel also must be submitted to the CC IRB.
-New personnel must submit a CV to CC IRB and must have completed a Research Financial Disclosure Questionnaire and required on-line education and training.
-Any reports involving local issues or study personnel should be submitted on CC IRB forms.
+The Carilion IRB also requires submission of copies of reports or letters from monitors or auditors concerning the local site.
+In addition, any change in local research personnel also must be submitted to the Carilion IRB.
+New personnel must submit a CV to Carilion IRB and must have completed a Research Financial Disclosure Questionnaire and required on-line education and training.
+Any reports involving local issues or study personnel should be submitted on Carilion IRB forms.